 - Industrial: 10%

-Construction workers in Michigan are split between the various sectors like such:
+Construction workers in Michigan are split between the various sectors in the following way:

 - Residential: 39%